felixlopz/hubrise-test-task/content/apps/zelty/en/orders.md

 position: 4
 layout: documentation
 meta:
-  title: Zelty - How to Receive Orders from HubRise
+  title: Zelty - Receive Orders from HubRise
-  description: Connect Zelty with the apps you use everyday: food ordering platforms, mobile ordering apps, ordering websites, marketing solutions, and more.
+  description: 'Connect Zelty to the apps you use everyday: food ordering platforms, mobile apps, ordering sites, marketing and loyalty solutions, delivery services, and more.'
 ---

 Once HubRise is connected to Zelty and ref codes have been mapped, no further steps are needed.
 Your Zelty EPOS will automatically receive all orders sent to HubRise by other apps.